cyberaniket101/AeroAssistAI/README.md

 ## Getting Started

-To run the Gemini AI Clone locally on your machine, follow these steps:
+To run the AeroAssistAI locally on your machine, follow these steps:

 ### Prerequisites